rentry/rentry.github.io/farmhouse-warming.md

 ![Parking map, with parking on south side of house along kelley creek lane](/assets/images/farmhouse-map.jpg)

 ## What to bring
-We'll grill some meats and provide some side dishes, but feel free (not obligated) to bring snacks or beverages.
+We'll grill some meats and provide some side dishes, but feel free to bring snacks or beverages (especially if you don't want to eat meat).

 ## Pet stuff
-Dogs will be here.
+As you know, dogs will be here.
 Some of them are super cute and _super_ emotional (we all know I'm talking about Henry).

 Our dogs are good boys (especially Sam), but if you want to bring kids and/or dogs with you, let us know so we can plan accordingly.

 ## What if it rains?!?
 Rain sounds really, really good right now, but I'm sure we'll be sick of it again soon.
 If it rains: we have a large, covered shop.
-We have an old house.
-And we have a canopy to seek refuge under.
+We have an REI canopy to seek refuge under.
+Oh, and there's a house.
 So we're good.

 ## The elephant in the room
 There is a [football game](https://goducks.com/schedule.aspx?schedule=2357) – <span class="ducks">Ducks</span> vs. <span class="enemy">The Enemy</span> – scheduled for Oct.
 13. The exact time for this epic and sacred battle is yet to be determined.
-This unfortunate accident of history might affect the attention and focus of one of the hosts (and possibly some visitors).
+This unfortunate accident of history might affect the attention and focus of one of the hosts (and possibly some guests).
 But alas, we will adapt, and we shall not worry.

 ![The Farmhouse Warming with the farmhouse logo, a botanical theme](/assets/images/the-farmhouse-warming.jpg)

 ## Oh, and Ryan's birthday
 This housewarming also celebrates Ryan's birthday, which is the week before.
 Cool!

+## RSVP
-## Let us know if you'll be here
+Let us know if you'll be there!

 You know what to do.
 Just fill in those boxes down there 👇 and let us know your plans.

 <form class="form-style-7" action="{{ page.action }}" method="POST">